GribouilleVert/RTH/README.md

 This title may be a bit weird, but it will become clear in a second.
 The program, when it encounters several possible ways to get from a subnetwork to another, will have to make a choice.
 Therefore, the path followed by the program, which will be of course visible on the routing tables at the end might disturb you.
-So, in order to clear doubts and help the users find the path quicker, I included a "hops" seconds in the output.
+So, in order to clear doubts and help the users find the path faster, I included a "hops" section in the output.

 It looks like this:
 ```ignorelang